Khqled-syr/Levaii/README.md

 Here are some ideas to get you started:

+- I'am 18 almost 19 lol!
+- Yes, I like coding especially Java and currently working on many projects for #Leyon Network!
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...